launchableinc/cli/docs/integrations/file.md

 # Generic file based test runner

+## Getting started

+First, follow the steps in the [Getting started](../getting-started.md) guide to install the Launchable CLI, set your API key, and verify your connection.

+Then return to this page to complete the integration.

+## About

 The "file based" test runner integration is primarily designed to work with test runners that not explicitly supported, such as custom test runners built in-house.

 In order to work with Launchable through this integration mechanism, your test runner has to satisfy the following conditions: